ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 ## Get Composer

 Install a recent stable version of Composer, the PHP command line dependency manager.
 Use the package manager for your Linux distribution.
-For example on Ubuntu:
+For example, on Ubuntu:

 ``` bash
 apt-get install composer
 ```

-To verify you got a recent stable version of Composer, you can run:
+To verify that you have the most recent stable version of Composer, you can run:

 ``` bash
 composer -V